kangqiyue/DeepGCN-RT/README.md

 # DeepGNN-RT

-This repository correspond to the article: **Deep Graph Convolutional Network for Small-Molecule Retention Time Prediction**
+This repository correspond to the article: **Deep Graph Convolutional Network for Small-Molecule Retention Time Prediction**.

 ## Note

 This repository contians GNN models for rentention time prediction, including DeepGCN-RT, and GCN models (GAT and GIN were also implemented).
-The _models.py dataset.py_ and _train.py_ contain the model, dataset, and train codes, respectively.
+The ```models.py dataset.py and train.py``` contain the model, dataset, and train codes, respectively.
-In addition, the _transfer_learning.py_ contains the transfer learning code(10 fold cross validation).
-The results of transfer learning for all models are contained in folder named _**result**_.
+In addition, the ```transfer_learning.py``` contains the transfer learning code(10 fold cross validation).
+The results of transfer learning for all models are contained in folder named ```result```.

 ## Environment
-The environment dependencies for Linux system are contained in the file named _**environment.yaml**_.
+The environment dependencies for Linux system are contained in the file named ```environment.yaml```.
+Use ```conda update``` to build the environment.

 ## Run the code